 What is an Email Service Provider?

 An email service provider is a company that offers email addresses, sending and receiving of email, and hosting space for your email account's inbox.
 While on the surface this is relatively simple, there are actually a wide variety of features that may or may not be included with your email service.
-When evaluating a free email provider for use with your business, pay close attention to its features and possible limitations.
+When evaluating a free email hosting provider for use with your business, pay close attention to its features and possible limitations.

 These are the features you need to keep in mind: